oubiwann/encore-beyond/README.md

 [YAWS](https://github.com/klacke/yaws)
 ([Erlang](http://www.erlang.org/)) web server.
 Of many frameworks tried (several in Python, Ruby, and Clojure), this one had the best performance overall when rating request/s, memory concumption, and platform stability.
+Furthermore, in less than two hours, were we able to build a REST *framework* capable of handling 80,000 concurrent connections.
+Subsequent service setups using this framework take mere seconds to set up.

 ### Dependencies